Algebraic Groups with Torsors That Are Versal for All Affine Varieties: Introduction

 We return to the case where $G$ is an affine algebraic group over some field $k$.
 Another way to look at Theorem~\ref{TH:main-quantitative} is via the following corollary:

-\begin{cor} Let $G$ be a $k$-algebraic subgroup of $\uGL_n$, and let $m_d(G)$ be the smallest $m\in\N\cup\{0\}$ for which there is a $G$-torsor over an $m$-dimensional quasi-projective $k$-scheme that is weakly versal for finite type affine $k$-schemes of dimension at most $ d$.
+\begin{cor} Let $G$ be an algebraic subgroup of the algebraic $k$-group $\uGL_n$, and let $m_d(G)$ be the smallest $m\in\N\cup\{0\}$ for which there is a $G$-torsor over an $m$-dimensional quasi-projective $k$-scheme that is weakly versal for finite type affine $k$-schemes of dimension at most $ d$.
 If $G$ is not unipotent, then

 Otherwise,

 \end{cor}